woodworm treatment and control - Trusted & Recommended for over 20 Years!

 - Adult beetles emerging from the holes or present around the house.

-Even if you can’t see any holes, you might also find frass escaping from the back or underside of old furniture.
+Even if you can’t see any holes, you might also find wood dust escaping from the back or underside of old furniture.
 Again this suggests active woodworm.

 Adult beetles are responsible for boring the holes when they exit the wood to breed.
 This happens between May and September, so a good idea is to block the holes during the winter by painting with a coat of emulsion, or applying masking tape.
 In the spring, you can check if any beetles have emerged and therefore determine whether you have active woodworm in your timber.